 How we manage your homeowners or condominium association in Flint Hill

-If your rental is in an association that requires parking passes or pool passes, etc., it is the tenant's job to secure those passes.
-Typically the tenant needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-In some communities, you'll need to give us your old passes before new passes can be issued.
+If your rental property is in an association that requires parking passes or pool passes, etc., it is the tenant's job to arrange for those passes.
+Typically the tenant needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+Sometimes, you'll need to turn in the old passes before new passes can be issued.

 Landlord Reference

-a handy archive for rental investors in Flint Hill
+a free archive for landlords in Flint Hill

-- Before you put a renter in your rental property in Flint Hill
+- Before you put a renter in your rental in Flint Hill

 - Collections and evictions